Level-2/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP 7.0 and up, there are archived versions of Dice which support PHP 5.6 however this is no longer maintanied.
+Dice is compatible with PHP 7.1+ and PHP 8.0+.

 Performance